JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_extensions.md

 - Avoid any initialization in the constructor, see also notes for [services](plugin_services.md#ctor).
 - Do not perform any static initialization.
 Use inspection <control>Plugin DevKit | Code | Static initialization in extension point implementations</control> (2023.3).
 - An extension implementation must not be registered as a [service](plugin_services.md) additionally.
 Use inspection <control>Plugin DevKit | Code | Extension registered as service/component</control> (2023.3).
+- If an extension instance needs to "opt out" in certain scenarios, it can throw [`ExtensionNotApplicableException`](%gh-ic%/platform/extensions/src/com/intellij/openapi/extensions/ExtensionNotApplicableException.java) in its constructor.

 When using [Kotlin](using_kotlin.md):